n0shake/ABTransporter/README.md

 Instance of class where UICompletionMethod and ExecutionMethod resides

-``interfaceSelector``

-Method name in string format which will be performed on the main thread

-``executionSelector``

-Method name in string format.
-Perform all non UIKit related tasks here.

-_You can pass nil to interfaceSelector and executionSelector if you want to._
+``completionBlock``

+Completion block with NSData, NSError, NSURLResponse as return values (Same values returned by NSURLSessionDataTask)

-### Data Task : (When your WebService does not have any input)
+### Data Task : (When your WebService does not have any input; uses NSURLSessionDataTask)

 	[ABMainTransporter dataWebServicewithWebServicePath:path
-                                   bySender:self
- 				withUICompletionMethodName:interfaceSelector
-                andExecutionMethodCompletionName:executionSelector];

-### Upload Task : (When you want to do error handling)

-- Initialize ABMainTransporter (for e.g. ``webService`` here)

-- Set the errorSelector

-- Set the UISelector

-- Set the executionSelector

-- And write the following line:

-		[webService errorHandlingUploadWebServicewithInput:inputDictionary
-                                     andWebServicePath:IMGUPLOAD_PATH
-                                              bySender:self];
+ 				withCompletionBlock:completionBlock];

 You can easily check the following things in the console:

 Just write the respective codeblock before you call your WebService.